 A large Antarctic continent labeled "Terra Australis" is shown even though there was no evidence at the time for its existence.
 Also note the absence of Australia which would not be visited by Europeans until the first years of the 1600's.

-Whaling and sealing voyages in particular, in the later 1700's and early 1800's would venture ever further south when rounding Cape Horn at the tip of South America.
+Whaling and sealing voyages in particular in the late 1700's and early 1800's would venture ever further south when rounding Cape Horn at the tip of South America.
 It was known that going further south often meant stronger winds and so greater speed, though at grave risk of hitting floating ice of all sizes and of winds and seas that could prove fatal to the ship and all the crew.

 Captain James Cook with the ships HMS Resolution and HMS Adventure was the first to cross the Antarctic Circle on the 17th of January 1773 in the Ross Sea region and reached 71° 10'S a year later, while he didn't sight land he came to within 80km (50 miles) and saw deposits of rock held in icebergs indicating that a more southerly land existed.